 minutes or until foamy.

-- When yeast blooms/bubbles add salt and oil/butter, stir until salt is dissolved.
+- When yeast blooms/bubbles, add salt and oil/butter and stir until salt is dissolved.
 Now you start adding flour slowly and stir with spoon until you can’t stir any more.

 - Hold the dough with one hand and stretch on the counter with the base of the other hand.
 Roll it back, turn 90 degrees and repeat.
 Do this 100 times or about 10 minutes.

-- After adding flour just form a ball and cover with your bowl for an hour or till it doubles.
+- After kneading it for 10 minutes, form a ball and cover with a big bowl for an hour or till it doubles.

-- Roll out or gently press the dough with your knuckles, until it becomes a rectangle 10 x 14.
+- Roll out and gently press the dough with your knuckles, until it becomes a rectangle of 10 inch by 14 inch.
 Roll up and place the dough pinched seam down into a greased 9 x 4 loaf pan.
-Cover with a towel and let rise for 60 minutes or until double in size in a draft free location.
+Cover with a clean towel and let rise for 60 minutes or until it doubles in size in a draft free location.

 - Brush with warm milk for the glaze and the color.